restackio/examples-python/agent_stream/README.md

-# Restack AI - Agent with Stream
+# Restack AI - Agent with stream

 Build an Agent user can chat with and return streaming response.